chimericdream/worldofpannotia.com/src/_epic_specific_magic_weapons/mace-of-ruin.md

   casterLevel: "21st"
   prerequisites:
     feats: ["{% feat_link craft-magic-arms-and-armor %}", "{% epic_feat_link craft-epic-magic-arms-and-armor %}"]
-    spells: []
+    spells: ["{% spell_link disintegrate %}"]
     special: []
   slot: ""
-  marketPrice: 0
+  marketPrice: 1000312
   marketPriceSpecial: ""
   costToCreate:
-    gp: 0
+    gp: 500312
-    xp: 0
+    xp: 20000
   costToCreateSpecial: ""
   weight: ""
-  description: ""
+  description: |
+    This _+7 heavy mace_ ignores the hardness or damage reduction of any object or creature it strikes.
+Furthermore, the weapon can deal critical hits to objects and constructs as if they were living creatures.
 ---
-<p id="mace-of-ruin">**Mace of Ruin:** This _+7 heavy mace_ ignores the hardness or damage reduction of any object or creature it strikes.
-Furthermore, the weapon can deal critical hits to objects and constructs as if they were living creatures.
-_disintegrate_; _Market Price:_ 1,000,312 gp; _Cost to Create:_ 500,312 gp + 20,000 XP.